matuzo/matuzoat/src/blog/2023/deleted-files-clone.md

 I reviewed the files and found an image named _30-bullet-"list".png_.
 I have a node script that automatically creates the social media preview images for blog posts and uses the title as the file name.
 I forgot to take care of special characters.

 I tweaked the script and renamed the file, and – voilà – cloning now works as expected on Windows.

+Edit: [Tane added on social media](https://front-end.social/@tanepiper@tane.codes/110450742495407620) that he had an issue raised once on one of his repos because he was using an emoji in a filename and it broke on OSX.

+Conclusion: Don't use special characters, spaces, or emojis in your file names.